mendix/docs/content/appstore/modules/gallery.md

 ### 4.1 Drop-Down Sort

-We provide an out-of-the-box widget to use combined with Gallery, the dropdown-sort.
-The drop-down sort widget just needs to be placed inside a composable region of the Gallery after defining the sorting attributes in the `Sorting tab` of the Gallery in order to be able to work.
+The Drop-Down Sort widget is a widget you can use in combination with the Gallery widget.
+The Drop-Down Sort widget just needs to be placed inside a composable region of the Gallery widget after defining the sorting attributes in the Gallery widget's `Sorting tab`.

-The widget also provides 2 options to be set:
+The Drop-Down Sort widget has two options you can set:
-* Empty option caption: Value to be used when no value is selected;
+* Empty option caption: value to be used when no value is selected
-* Screen reader caption: Value to be announced by screen readers when using assistive technology.
+* Screen reader caption: value to be announced by screen readers when using assistive technology

-## 5. Troubleshooting
+## 5 Troubleshooting

 The new Gallery widget uses [CSS Grid](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout) as its base for styling.
-If you need to combine rows or columns you can achieve it using the following helper classes in the `Dynamic item class`:
+If you need to combine rows or columns you can achieve this using the following helper classes in the `Dynamic item class`:
-* `widget-gallery-column-span-1` until `widget-gallery-column-span-12`: it merges column spaces pushing items to a new row when the selected amount is reached for each platform;
+* `widget-gallery-column-span-1` until `widget-gallery-column-span-12`: these classes merge column spaces, pushing items to a new row when the selected amount is reached for each platform
-* `widget-gallery-row-span-1` until `widget-gallery-row-span-12`: it merges rows spaces pushing items into new columns or rows when needed.
+* `widget-gallery-row-span-1` until `widget-gallery-row-span-12`: these classes merge row spaces, pushing items into new columns or rows when needed